Govan, ‘a reconnection’

 Look up, Govan

-Govan is a particularly rich part of Glasgow.
-Rich in significance and stories, Glasgow’s riverside community, has had two great eras in its history: At the heart of a Medieval Kingom of Strathclyde, where its vital position on the banks of The Clyde provided a crossing point allowing the city’s earliest local industries and settlement to develop; and later as a bastion for shipbuilding and immense industrial prowess, from which Glasgow flourished.
+Govan.
+Rich in significance and stories, Glasgow’s riverside community, has had two great eras in its history: At the heart of a Medieval Kingom of Strathclyde, where its vital position on the banks of The Clyde provided a crossing point allowing the city’s earliest local industries and settlement to develop; later to be a bastion for shipbuilding and immense industrial prowess.
 Its landscape has left a legacy.
-As Govan’s age of shipbuilding gave way to competition from elsewhere, (current activity is mainly concentrated to BAE contracts) the area suffered a loss of jobs and accelerated a fallout, visible in neglected tenements, vacant sites, and social deprivation, raising big questions and challenges for its reconnection to the city, and its response to complex layers of history.

 Govan Water Row